Graphixa/UnraidCalculator/README.md

 2. **Choose Data Drive Sizes**
    - For each data drive, specify its size and unit (TB or GB).
-   - If all drives are the same size, click **"Update All Drive Sizes"** to quickly standardise their sizes and units.
+   - Click **"Update All Drive Sizes"** to quickly change all drives to a specififed size.

 3. **Set Parity Drives**
    - Select how many parity drives (0, 1, or 2) you’d like.
-   - For parity drives, the calculator automatically enforces parity size requirements (parity drives must be at least as large as the largest data drive).
+   - For parity drives, the calculator automatically enforces parity size requirements from unraid guidelines (parity drives must be at least as large as the largest data drive).

 4. **Review**
    - **Usable Storage:** Shows how much total capacity remains after accounting for parity drives.